-THIS (CORRECTED) AMENDED AND RESTATED DECLARATION (this "Declaration") is made as of this 21(1) day of August, 2014, by The Research Triangle Foundation of North Carolina (successor in interest to the Pinelands Company, Inc.), hereinafter referred to as the "Foundation" and The Research Triangle Park Owners and Tenants Association, an unincorporated association, hereinafter referred to as the "Association," for the purpose of replacing and superseding that certain Amended and Restated Conditions, Covenants, Restrictions and Reservations Affecting the Research Triangle Park recorded in Book 7515, Page 459, in the Office of the Register of Deeds, Durham County, North Carolina Book, and Book 15698, Page 823 in the Office of the Register of Deeds, Wake County, North Carolina and, which declaration, although materially the same as this Declaration failed to include final revisions approved by the Foundation, the Association and its members as hereinafter described.
-Accordingly, the Foundation and the Association described above, said previously recorded declaration being of no further force or effect as of the recording of this Declaration.
+THIS (CORRECTED) AMENDED AND RESTATED DECLARATION (this "Declaration") is made as of this 20 day of August, 2014, by The Research Triangle Foundation of North Carolina (successor in interest to the Pinelands Company, Inc.), hereinafter referred to as the "Foundation" and The Research Triangle Park Owners and Tenants Association, an unincorporated association, hereinafter referred to as the "Association," for the purpose of replacing and superseding that certain Amended and Restated Conditions, Covenants, Restrictions and Reservations Affecting the Research Triangle Park recorded in Book 7515, Page 459, in the Office of the Register of Deeds, Durham County, North Carolina Book, and Book 15698, Page 823 in the Office of the Register of Deeds, Wake County, North Carolina and, which declaration, although materially the same as this Declaration failed to include final revisions approved by the Foundation, the Association and its members as hereinafter described.
+Accordingly, the Foundation and the Association hereby record this Declaration in the place and stead of the previously recorded declaration described above, said previously recorded declaration being of no further force or effect as of the recording of this Declaration.